 Working from home

 For remote employees, stress at work can sometimes spill over into their personal life.
-As such, it’s vital that workplace stress initiatives are also fit for remote workers, encompassing both their work and home life.
+As such, it’s vital that workplace stress initiatives are also available for remote workers, encompassing both their work and home life.

 Long hours

-Some studies have demonstrated that long working hours contribute to psychological stress and work stress.
+Studies have demonstrated that long working hours contribute to psychological stress and work stress.

 Stress outside of work